Health plan glossary

 2. Medical Home:

-A cooperative, patient-centered clinic made up of providers and staff who work with you to address your physical & mental health needs and goals.
+A cooperative, patient-centered clinic made up of providers and staff who work with you to address your physical and behavioral health needs and goals.
 Not all in-network providers and facilities are medical homes.

 3. Member: